 Quoted in The Scroll, November 1979.
 (Close)

 What was not known when the organ was purchased… was that the instrument is pitched nearly a half tone higher than standard tuning.
 It is not possible to add lengths to pipes and so it will always remain at that high pitch.
 This can be a challenge for tenors trying to sing high parts!
 It was also quickly learned that wind instruments (clarinets, trumpet, oboes, etc.) could not tune high enough to play with the organ.(5)It would be more than 4 more years before the organ would be brought up to its full potential.

 Quoted in Anderson, For All the Saints, op. cit., p.
 156. (Close)

-Here is an excerpt from the April issue of The Scroll:
+The following is from the November issue of The Scroll:

 This is a placeholder for information on our region during this year.
 The information will come soon.
 The footnote at the end of this sentence is also a placeholder; please don't click it.(2)

 Gerald Ford (Republican) was President.
-The 94th Congress was in session.
-A dollar in that year would be worth $3.50 in 2006 for most consumable products.
+The newly elected 94th Congress was in session.
+A dollar in that year would be worth $3.82 in 2006 for most consumable products.

 This is a placeholder for information on the United States during this year.
 The information will come soon.
 The footnote at the end of this sentence is also a placeholder; please don't click it.(3)